wetterkrank/flymon/README.md

 ## Installation

-Copy the plugin into the plugins directory; activate.
+Copy the plugin folder `flightprices-monitor` into the plugins directory; activate.
-In WP Settings menu, open Flymon page and add your Kiwi.com API key.
+Open Settings -> Flymon and add your Kiwi.com API key + affiliate id for deeplinks.

 ## Usage